Long-Term Patterns for the Medically Lost

 - iterative learning

-- reducing uncertainty over time
+- reducing some uncertainty over time

 - creative problem‑solving under constraints